 Technical note: It gets tiring to all the time write “goods and services.”
 So I am going to use a technical term that I favor: stuff.
 Everything that an economy produces, everything that we consume, everything that we trade, etc. . . . is stuff.
 End of technical note.

 Now, there has to be some metric to state what that total amount of stuff the economy produces.
 It would be easy if there was only one kind of stuff — say wheat.
-Then we could just say, “This economy produced eleventeen million tons of wheat last year and that economy produced brilligteen million tons of wheat.”
-Since we can easily tell that brilligteen is larger than eleventeen, we immediately know that economy B is larger than economy A. But real economies don’t just produce one thing; they produce an immense variety of stuff such as shoes and ships and sealing wax and computers and dentistry and dance instructions, and books, ad infinitum.
+Then we could just say, “Economy A produced eleventeen million tons of wheat last year and that economy B produced brilligteen million tons of wheat.”
+Since we can easily tell that brilligteen is larger than eleventeen, we immediately know that economy B is larger than economy A. But real economies don’t just produce one thing; they produce an immense variety of stuff such as shoes and ships, and sealing wax and computers, and dentistry and dance instructions, and books, ad infinitum.
 To be able comprehend the size of different economies, we have to choose some measure that represents the aggregate production in a way that is meaningful and comparable across different parts of the world at any specific time time (that is known as a cross-sectional study) or for the same economy but for different times (longitudinal study) In other words, we have to choose a numéraire.
-If you guessed that the numeraire is money, you are right on the money.
+If you guessed that the numéraire is money, you are right on the money.

 The process goes thus:

 1. They figure out how much of each kind of stuff was produced in total in a year by an economy.
 (Say, 4 shoes and 8 widgets.
 It’s a very small economy.)

 It is a total mystery to me how the whole process takes place.
 An economy produces a stupendous variety of stuff, as noted before.
 How they figure out how much of what was produced is something I marvel at.
 I guess some kind of statistical sampling and reporting is involved in the process.
 I could find out if I really wanted to, but I don’t because I like some things to remain mysterious.
 It adds charm to life.
 Anyway, let’s move along.